flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_project.rst

 Retrieves all the projects with filters.
 ::

-  bin/flytectl get project --filter.field-selector="project.name=flytesnacks"
+  bin/flytectl get project --filter.fieldSelector="project.name=flytesnacks"

 Retrieves all the projects with limit and sorting.
 ::

-  bin/flytectl get project --filter.sort-by=created_at --filter.limit=1 --filter.asc
+  bin/flytectl get project --filter.sortBy=created_at --filter.limit=1 --filter.asc

 Retrieves all the projects in yaml format